jean-pierreBoth/graphembed/README.md

 # Graphembed

-The purpose of this crate is to provide embedding of directed or undirected graphs with positively weighted edges and possibly discrete labels attached to nodes.
+This crate provides ,as a library and an executable,embedding of directed or undirected graphs with positively weighted edges.

-- embedding methods

-  - For simple graphs, without data attached to nodes/labels, we provide 2 (rust) modules **nodesketch** and **atp**.
+  - For simple graphs, without data attached to nodes/labels, there are 2 (rust) modules **nodesketch** and **atp**.
 A simple executable with a validation option based on link prediction is also provided.

+  - To complement the embeddings we provide also core decomposition of graphs (see the module **structure**).
+We give try to anaylze how Orkut communities are preserved through an embedding.
+(See Notebooks directory).

   - The module **gkernel** is dedicated to graphs with discrete labels attached to nodes/edges.
 We use the *petgraph* crate for graph description.
     The algorithm is based on an extension of the hashing strategy used in the module **nodesketch**.
     In the undirected case, this module also computes a global embedding vector for the whole graph. **It is still in an early version**.

-- To complement the embeddings we provide also core decomposition of graphs.
-See the module **structure**

 ## Methods